 Fellowship Award Terms

-Successful applicants will be matched with a host institution following an independent vetting process by the university.
+Successful applicants may be matched with a host institution following an independent vetting process by the university.
 The Weiss Fund will provide a subsidy to host institutions to partly cover hiring costs.
 Host institutions will be responsible for guaranteeing visa sponsorship, as well as other relevant benefits and compensation.
-The list of open and pre-approved positions will be shared with Fellowship Finalists and include predoctoral positions at one or more leading universities.
+Finalists may be invited to apply to pre-approved predoctoral positions at one or more leading universities.
 The Fellowship subsidy may not be used for purposes other than hiring a Kabir Banerjee Predoctoral Fellow.

 - Resume/CV (required)